-This middle-school class clown's hilarious online videos might get thousands of views . . . but is fame worth the price of friendship?
+Jack's hilarious online videos might get thousands of views . . . but is fame worth the price of friendship?
 Now in paperback, the humor of I Funny meets the multiple perspectives of Because of Mr. Terupt.

 One of these kids could help catapult Jack to internet fame . . . or even become a true friend.
 But what will it cost him to go viral?

 With an unfailing knack for the middle-grade voice, Arianne Costner, author of My Life as a Potato, explores themes of friendship, belonging, and the ways social media can put pressure on today's kids.